-Facelift & Necklift in NYC/Westchester County
+Facelift & Necklift in New York City & Westchester County

 As one of the most highly regarded Westchester County facelift surgeons, Dr. Greenwald specializes in advanced facelift surgery techniques.
 By carefully removing excess tissue and tightening not only the skin but the deeper structures of the face, he can deliver remarkable facial rejuvenation results that look completely natural.
 Dr. Greenwald’s outstanding surgical skills and dedication have allowed him to earn a reputation as a leading Westchester facelift surgeon, and every year numerous patients come to him in order to achieve the beautifully refreshed facial appearance they desire.
 In the paragraphs below, Dr. Greenwald explains facelift procedure and the results it helps achieve.